Slip Resistance Testing

 Floor Slip Resistance Testing

 Pendulum slip testing, conducted in accordance with BS EN 16165:2021, is a robust and reliable method recognised by the Health and Safety Executive for accurately assessing the slip potential of various flooring types.
-This testing can be performed for both barefoot and shod foot conditions and is conducted in both wet and dry environments.

 The methodology involves a swinging, imitation heel sweeping across a defined area of the flooring in a controlled manner.
 The friction properties of the flooring directly influence the resulting Pendulum Test Value (PTV).
 A total of 15 swings are conducted in three distinct directions (0 degrees, 45 degrees, and 90 degrees), and the average of these readings provides the overall PTV.